Natalye Childress on the many slow charms of the Polish capital…

 Unbeknownst to some, Poland was once the home of the largest population of Jewish people in the world, largely due to the tolerant stance Poland has historically had toward Jews.
 In fact, until World War II, Warsaw had the biggest community of Jewish people in all of Europe.
 So it makes sense that Warsaw is the place to learn about this history, which dates back to the 10th century.
 One of the easiest ways to discover more is simply by walking around, as memorials can be found all throughout the city.

-For a more formal experience, visit the Okopowa Street Jewish Cemetery, which is more than 200 years old, and home to graves that represent all of the Jewish communities in Warsaw.
-You might also consider a walking tour; though the former Warsaw Ghetto no longer exists, you can take part in a free walking tour that will explain the history of Warsaw’s Jewish population and point out meaningful sites connected to Jewish life and history.
+For a more formal experience, visit the Okopowa Street Jewish Cemetery, which is more than 200 years old, and home to graves that represent all of the Jewish communities in the city.
+You might also consider a walking tour; though the former Warsaw Ghetto no longer exists, you can take part in a free walking tour that will explain the history of the city’s Jewish population and point out meaningful sites connected to Jewish life and history.
 The tour also passes by another must-see, the Museum of the History of Polish Jews.

 Ride public transportation